antononcube/Python-packages/SparseMatrixRecommender/README.md

 The software monad Mathematica package ["MonadicSparseMatrixRecommender.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicSparseMatrixRecommender.m)
-[AAp1], provides recommendation pipelines similar to the pipelines create with this package.
+[AAp1], provides recommendation pipelines similar to the pipelines created with this package.

-here is a Mathematica monadic pipeline for creation of a recommender over Titanic data and recommendations for the profile "male" and "1st':
+Here is a Mathematica monadic pipeline that corresponds to the Python pipeline above:

 ```mathematica
 smrObj =